brennanbrown/StudentsForPalestine/index.md

 ### General Legal Help

-1. Canadian Legal Information Institute (CanLII): CanLII is a non-profit organization that provides free access to court judgments, tribunal decisions, statutes, and regulations from all Canadian jurisdictions [1](https://www.canlii.org/en).
+1. **Canadian Legal Information Institute (CanLII)**: CanLII is a non-profit organization that provides free access to court judgments, tribunal decisions, statutes, and regulations from all Canadian jurisdictions](https://www.canlii.org/en).
-2. LegalTree.ca: LegalTree.ca is a collaborative legal resource that contains thousands of secondary sources on all areas of Canadian law.[It also contains legal content contributed by lawyers in the Canadian legal community](https://www.legaltree.ca/).
+2. **LegalTree.ca**: LegalTree.ca is a collaborative legal resource that contains thousands of secondary sources on all areas of Canadian law.[It also contains legal content contributed by lawyers in the Canadian legal community](https://www.legaltree.ca/).
-3. Canada Legal Help: Canada Legal Help is a website that provides free legal information and resources.[It contains a database of legal resources organized by subject area, as well as research articles and news columns contributed by lawyers in the Canadian legal community](https://canadalegalhelp.com/).
+3. **Canada Legal Help**: Canada Legal Help is a website that provides free legal information and resources.[It contains a database of legal resources organized by subject area, as well as research articles and news columns contributed by lawyers in the Canadian legal community](https://canadalegalhelp.com/).

 ### Specific Legal Help

-* Legal Centre for Palestine (LCP): LCP is a Canadian-based center that provides legal advice and support to activists pursuing solidarity in the struggle for Palestinian rights.[They offer essential legal advice and support at a time when that role is urgently needed](https://www.lcpal.ca/).
+* **Legal Centre for Palestine (LCP)**: LCP is a Canadian-based center that provides legal advice and support to activists pursuing solidarity in the struggle for Palestinian rights.[They offer essential legal advice and support at a time when that role is urgently needed](https://www.lcpal.ca/).
-* Palestine Legal Resource Canada (PLRC): PLRC is an initiative of Just Peace Advocates that serves to bolster the Palestine solidarity movement across the country by challenging efforts to threaten, harass and legally bully activists into silence and inaction.
+* **Palestine Legal Resource Canada (PLRC)**: PLRC is an initiative of Just Peace Advocates that serves to bolster the Palestine solidarity movement across the country by challenging efforts to threaten, harass and legally bully activists into silence and inaction.
-* Canadian Legal Information Institute (CanLII): CanLII is a non-profit organization that provides free access to court judgments, tribunal decisions, statutes, and regulations from all Canadian jurisdictions.
+* **Canadian Legal Information Institute (CanLII)**: CanLII is a non-profit organization that provides free access to court judgments, tribunal decisions, statutes, and regulations from all Canadian jurisdictions.

 ## 3c.
 UNORGANIZED INFORMATION

-* Palestinian Solidarity Groups in Canada: The Coalition of Canadian Palestinian Organizations is a coalition of organizations that work together to promote justice for Palestinians in Canada and Palestine.[They have a website where you can find more information about their work and events](https://www.canadapalestine.ca/).
+* **Palestinian Solidarity Groups in Canada: **The Coalition of Canadian Palestinian Organizations is a coalition of organizations that work together to promote justice for Palestinians in Canada and Palestine.[They have a website where you can find more information about their work and events](https://www.canadapalestine.ca/).
   * How to start a Palestine solidarity group in Canada: The Coalition of Canadian Palestinian Organizations has a guide on how to start a Palestine solidarity group in Canada.[The guide provides information on how to organize, plan, and execute events](https://www.canadapalestine.ca/).
-* Legal Resources:
-* Apartheid: Amnesty International's new investigation shows that Israel imposes a system of oppression and domination against Palestinians across all areas under its control: in Israel and the OPT, and against Palestinian refugees, in order to benefit Jewish Israelis.[This amounts to apartheid as prohibited in international law](https://www.canadapalestine.ca/)[1](https://www.amnesty.org/en/latest/campaigns/2022/02/israels-system-of-apartheid/), [2](https://www.amnesty.org/en/latest/news/2022/02/israels-apartheid-against-palestinians-a-cruel-system-of-domination-and-a-crime-against-humanity/), [3](https://www.amnesty.org/en/location/middle-east-and-north-africa/israel-and-occupied-palestinian-territories/report-israel-and-occupied-palestinian-territories/), [4](https://news.un.org/en/story/2022/03/1114702).
+* **Apartheid:** Amnesty International's new investigation shows that Israel imposes a system of oppression and domination against Palestinians across all areas under its control: in Israel and the OPT, and against Palestinian refugees, in order to benefit Jewish Israelis.[This amounts to apartheid as prohibited in international law](https://www.canadapalestine.ca/).
+Citations: [1](https://www.amnesty.org/en/latest/campaigns/2022/02/israels-system-of-apartheid/), [2](https://www.amnesty.org/en/latest/news/2022/02/israels-apartheid-against-palestinians-a-cruel-system-of-domination-and-a-crime-against-humanity/), [3](https://www.amnesty.org/en/location/middle-east-and-north-africa/israel-and-occupied-palestinian-territories/report-israel-and-occupied-palestinian-territories/), [4](https://news.un.org/en/story/2022/03/1114702).
-* More info on Anti-Zionism: Anti-Zionism is the rejection of the idea of a Jewish state.
+* **More info on Anti-Zionism:** Anti-Zionism is the rejection of the idea of a Jewish state.
 It holds that the existence of Israel is per se immoral.
 It should be noted here that "anti-Zionism" does not denote a critical attitude toward the Israeli government.
 Anti-Zionism opposes the movement to create a Jewish state in the Middle East, roughly corresponding to the historical land of Israel, and thus support for the modern state of Israel.
-Amnesty International's new investigation shows that Israel imposes a system of oppression and domination against Palestinians across all areas under its control: in Israel and the OPT, and against Palestinian refugees, in order to benefit Jewish Israelis.[This amounts to apartheid as prohibited in international law](https://www.canadapalestine.ca/), [1](https://news.yahoo.com/anti-zionism-antisemitism-scale-064500578.html), [2](https://www.bbc.com/news/magazine-36160928), [3](https://en.wikipedia.org/wiki/Anti-Zionism).
+Amnesty International's new investigation shows that Israel imposes a system of oppression and domination against Palestinians across all areas under its control: in Israel and the OPT, and against Palestinian refugees, in order to benefit Jewish Israelis.
+[This amounts to apartheid as prohibited in international law](https://www.canadapalestine.ca/).
+Citations: [1](https://news.yahoo.com/anti-zionism-antisemitism-scale-064500578.html), [2](https://www.bbc.com/news/magazine-36160928), [3](https://en.wikipedia.org/wiki/Anti-Zionism).

 ### Current Situation on the Ground